Trip Tips: Iceland's Lights require patience, warm clothes

 A HIGHLIGHT

-Iceland offers plenty other attractions, from the geothermally heated Blue Lagoon to the Strokkur geyser reliably spitting a plume of steam several metres (yards) into the air every few minutes.
+Iceland offers plenty other attractions, from the geothermally heated Blue Lagoon to the Strokkur geyser reliably spitting a plume of steam several meters (yards) into the air every few minutes.

-Good hotels are plentiful, from international chains to more boutique establishments like the Holt a few minutes' walk from the city centre.
+Good hotels are plentiful, from international chains to more boutique establishments like the Holt a few minutes' walk from the city center.
 There’s lots of choice in restaurants, too.

 Offshore, whales can be seen.